Recent domestic violence related killing raises efficacy questions about legal protections

 Deputies came out and searched the apartment as well as the parking lot.

 According to them, Ford said she would go stay with a friend, then they left.
+Deputies were with the victim the entire time before she said she forgot something upstairs and the deputy got in his car.

 Trending News

-Bell, who had been hiding in the woods behind her apartment, ambushed her while she was leaving, shooting her dead.
+In that timeframe, Bell, who had been hiding in the woods behind her apartment, ambushed her while she was leaving, shooting her dead.
 He also shot himself.

 "Sometimes there are cases where the defendant just ignores the protective order and does what he or she wants to do," Defense attorney Ron Haley said.